EnjaeAntonio/EnjaeAntonio/README.md

 # Hi there 👋, my name is Enjae Antonio

-I was born in Winnipeg Manitoba, and I am currently on the path to becoming a full-stack developer at MITT.
-My current languages are HTML, CSS, and JavaScript.
-I enjoy developing websites and having everything come together and work!
+Born in Winnipeg, Manitoba, I'm currently on my journey to become a full-stack developer at MITT.
+I'm proficient in HTML, CSS, JavaScript, and C#, and I love bringing websites to life by connecting all the pieces.

-I am a fairly new programmer and so far I am enjoying the struggle of learning new languages.
-Feel free to checkout my projects and provide some feedback to let me know on which areas I can improve on.
-Otherwise keep scrolling!
+As a Junior Developer, I embrace the learning process and welcome any feedback on my projects to help me improve.
+Feel free to check them out and let me know your thoughts.
+Keep scrolling to explore more!

 Click <a target="_blank" href="https://enjaeantonio.github.io/personal-website/">Here</a> to know more about me!